Beside the Mountain

 Alternatively, you could make this recipe for the best pistachio balls (with dates) which doesn't need a high-power machine.

-Hand holding protein ball with a bite missing.
+Hand holding ginger protein ball with a bite missing.

 Danika Vanderpyl

-9 whole ingredients make these healthy protein balls.
-Dates and fresh ginger are the key to making these balls stick together and be full of flavor!
+Easy to make healthy ginger balls!
+Dates and fresh ginger make these full of flavor - like a healthy gingerbread cookie!
 This snack is high in protein from the almonds, oats, and hemp hearts.

 5 from 2 votes